The late-time radio behavior of GRB afterglows: testing the standard model: Discussion

-As the jet break is a geometric effect, in standard GRB jet theory we should see its effects at all frequencies -- even when the radio emission source is a population of thermal electrons behind the shock wave as suggested by \citet{warren18}.
-One expects a post-break decline of $\alpha_{\mathrm{radio}} = -1/3$ or $\alpha_{\mathrm{radio}} = -p$, depending on whether the frequency is below or above $\nu_m$, respectively \citep{rhoads99}, assuming lateral expansion at the speed of sound.
-Without lateral expansion, one expects a steepening of the light curve decline by $t^{-0.75}$ in a constant-density CBM or by $t^{-0.5}$ in a wind CBM \citep{mrees99,panmesz99}.
+As the jet break is a geometric effect, in standard GRB jet theory we should see a post-jet-break slope associated with it at all frequencies -- even when the radio emission source is a population of thermal electrons behind the shock wave as suggested by e.g. \citet[][]{eichler05,ressler17,warren18}.
+Several different power laws can be expected depending on the CBM profile, the presence of lateral expansion and the ordering of the break frequencies in the spectra \citep{rhoads99,mrees99,granotsari02}, as summarized in our Table \ref{tab:stdmodel}.
 It is also possible to have a scenario where some lateral expansion is present, but the break is dominated by the edge effect \citep[this was demonstrated in simulations by][]{veerten12}.
-However, in the events of our sample, the situation may be more complicated.
+However, based on a large fraction of events of our sample, the situation may be more complicated in the radio.